AniList/ApiV2-GraphQL-Docs/book/overview/rate-limiting.md

 ## Rate Limit Raise

+__Due to server limitations we are not currently offering rate limit raises.__

 For applications running on a server \(such as a discord bot\) the current rate limit may be too restrictive to allow your application to function consistently.
 If this is the case for your application you may request a manual rate limit raise for a specific IP address.

-To do this send an email joshstar \[a-t\] mail \[do-t\] com with the follow details:

 Title: Rate Limit Raise {App Name}